-- The Go Teacher Program, which began during the summer of 2012, was an international partnership between the KSU College of Education, Division of Continuing Education, English Language Program, the Ecuadorian Ministry of Education, and SENESCYT, the governing body of higher education in Ecuador.
-This program began by providing English language development and ESL/EFL coursework to teachers from Ecuador.
-This program served over 1,000 teachers with great success here at K-State for almost 5 years, as the last cohort completed the program at the conclusion of the Spring 2017 Semester.
+- The Go Teacher Program, which began during the summer of 2012, is an international partnership between the KSU College of Education, Division of Continuing Education, English Language Program, the Ecuadorian Ministry of Education, and SENESCYT, the governing body of higher education in Ecuador.
+This program began by providing English language development and ESL/EFL coursework to teachers from Ecuador, and it has since served over 1,000 teachers with great success here at K-State.

-- The Marilyn and Bill Taylor International Field Trip Program has recently transformed in order to provide study abroad opportunities to K-State students.
-Field Trips in 2018 visited Puerto Vallarta, Mexico, and Cuenca, Ecuador.
-On these field trips, our students had the opportunity to collaborate with students and teachers in these locations in order to continue to advance English education and to inform the perspectives and practices of the U.S. educational community.
+- The Marilyn and Bill Taylor International Field Trip Program provides study abroad opportunities to K-State students.
+Through the program, students have the opportunity to collaborate with students and teachers in various locations in order to advance English education and to inform the perspectives and practices of the U.S. educational community.

 Center for Student Success and Professional Services

-The Call Me MISTER program (MISTER is an acronym for “Mentors Instructing Students Toward Effective Role Models”) was established in 2015 to attract some of the most needed students, men of color, to the teaching profession.
+While providing culturally competent advising through its group of professional student advisors, the Center for Student Success and Professional Services (CSSPS) continues to innovate its methods of recruitment of students from underrepresented backgrounds.
+For example, the Call Me MISTER (“Mentors Instructing Students Toward Effective Role Models”) Initiative was established in 2015 to attract some of the most needed students, men of color, to the teaching profession.
 Its student members are offered both peer and professional mentorship, as well as professional development opportunities throughout each school year.